awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-first-instance.md

 The default `common-config.toml` is as follows:

-When you install the CloudWatch agent on an Amazon EC2 instance, you need to modify this file only if you need to specify proxy settings or if the agent should send metrics to CloudWatch in a different region than where the instance is located\.
+When you install the CloudWatch agent on an Amazon EC2 instance, modify this file only if you need to specify proxy settings or if the agent should send metrics to CloudWatch in a different region than where the instance is located\.

 ```
 # This common-config is used to configure items used for both ssm and cloudwatch access